swiftxp-hub/spt-show-me-the-money/README.md

 - C:\yourSPTfolder\user\mods\swiftxp-showmethemoney\package.json
 - C:\yourSPTfolder\user\mods\swiftxp-showmethemoney\src\mod.ts

-### If you have your client and your server separated
+### If you have your client and your server separated:

 Extract the "BepInEx" folder from the .zip to your client and extract the "user" folder to your server.